KrisAirdancer/Golden_Ramen_Bowl/README.md

 - "older" button should only appear when there is a page of older posts ahead of the current page.

 **Stage 9** - ...

+**Stage ??** - Hide admin pages behind a login

+- Remove all links to admin pages (post creation page, etc.)
+- Add a login system that is required to access the admin pages.
+- Add users accounts.
+    - (This should be done on the backend.
+No need to create a frontend way to do this since we will almost never, if ever, need to add new users.)
+    - Vista
+    -Chris
+    - Golden Ramen Bowl (gneric site management account)

 **Stage ??** - Figure out syntax in 404 handler